samhiatt/avian_vocalizations/report/avian-vocalizations-report.md

 ## Algorithms and Techniques

-The log scaled spectrograms produce visualizations with distinctive shapes and textures.
-The inherent interdependence of pixels that are near each other in the spectrogram makes it an appropriate task for a convolutional neural network as this essentially turns this problem into a classic image classification problem.
-A similar model to that which was used in the [Udacity dog species classifier](https://www.kaggle.com/samhiatt/udacity-dog-project-model-selection-and-tuning) project.
-This model seems to perform well when classifying images of dogs and using it should test the hypothesis that a CNN will perform better than the benchmark Naive Bayes model, and similarly, it will be trained using gradient descent.
+Using spectrograms as input data to a neural network essentially turns this into a classic image classification problem.
+The spectrograms contain distinctive shapes and textures, patterns that a 2-dimensional CNN might learn to identify well.

-The MFCC features contain information about the vocal characteristics of the frame.
-Adding them to the feature space can perhaps help improve predictions.
-Since they are correlated in time with the spectrogram, a convenience technique is applied to concatenate the two input arrays to produce a single 2-dimensional array for input to the CNN.
+Additionally, the MFCC features contain information about the vocal characteristics of the frame.
+Adding them to the feature space may help improve predictions.
+Since they are correlated in time with the spectrograms, a convenience technique is applied, concatenating the two input arrays to produce a single 2-dimensional array for input into a CNN.

-Data augmentation is employed by using a data generator that crops samples from equal-length windows of input data with a random offset.
+### Convolutional Neural Networks
+A CNN is composed of two main building-blocks: Convolutional layers and Max Pooling layers.
+At its base the Convolutional layer "slides" a number of `i X j`-sized "filters" across the input array, calculating the dot product of the filter and the input data at each column and row location and passing the result through an activation function.
+The Max Pooling layer selects the maximum filter activation at each location in an upsampled grid, and passes this result on to the next layer.
+By stacking sets of Convolutional and Max Pooling layers, each set of filters can represent increasingly complex patterns, or features, where the filters at the top may be thought of as "feature maps".
+At the top of this stack, a Global Average Pooling layer computes the average activation of each high-level filter, or feature map, and connects this to the output classes with a fully-connected layer.
+This output is passed through a softmax activation function, producing a `1 X k` array where the index of the maximum value indicates the predicted class.

+### Training with Gradient Descent
+The neural network model is trained by minimizing a loss function using a process of Gradient Descent.
+The loss function is defined as the categorical cross-entropy between the model's predicted labels and the ground truth.
+The Gradient Descent algorithm repeatedly perturbs the weights of the network (i.e. the values of the filters) in a direction that minimizes the loss function.
+In particular, the derivative of the loss function with respect to each trainable parameter is calculated, and then each parameter is updated in an amount proportional to its derivative.

+### Regularization
+During model training, Dropout layers placed after each Max Pooling layer mask a specific proportion of the input values before passing them onto the next layer.
+Doing this helps with regularization by essentially forcing the model to develop alternative neural pathways.
+This in turn helps the model generalize better to unseen data.

+### Data Augmentation
+To further help the model generalize to unseen data, a data generator is used which crops the input data using a set window length and a random temporal offset.
+This effectively augments the number of distinct training samples, and also conveniently standardizes the size of the input arrays.

+### Model Selection and Evaluation
-In order to evaluate the performance of models during experimentation, experimental models are trained and evaluated on a 3-fold stratified and shuffled split to help evaluate stability and prevent model over-fitting.
-Final performance is evaluated by re-training the model on the entire training dataset and then evaluating against the test dataset.
+Repeated iterations of Gradient Descent using successive batches of training data should gradually increase model accuracy.
+In order to evaluate performance during training, and in order to compare the performance of experimental models, results are evaluated using a portion of the training data which has been set aside and which the experimental model has never seen.
+For example, when using a 3-fold cross-validation approach, the training process is repeated 3 different times on 3 different subsets of the training data.
+After the best model architecture and parameters have been chosen, as determined by comparing validation accuracy, final model performance is evaluated by re-training on the entire training dataset and then evaluating the accuracy on the test dataset.

 ## Benchmark